- Start Prepping

 Although the sighting in your riflescope can be time-consuming and frustrating, to make sure you do it right the first time, you should have patience while following the rifle sighting techniques listed above.

 On average, you will probably end up using a box of 20 cartridges to sight-in your rifle.
-However, this may obviously depend on how quickly you are able to adjust your sights in the first test and adjust step.
+However, this may depend on how quickly you can adjust your sights in the first test and adjust step.

 In the end, I hope you found this short guide on how to sight a rifle with a riflescope useful and informative.